timm/tested/docs/onMath.md

 ## Just to start: example (Pseudo-random numbers)
 Just to show a sample of the code we are going to explore...

-## Psuedo-random numbers
-Computers cannot  really do random numbers
+- Computers cannot  really do random numbers
   - and often you do not  want to
     - when debugging you want to reproduce a prior sequence.

-Psuedo-random numbers:
+- Psuedo-random numbers:
   - Comptue a new number from a seed.
 Update the seed.
 Return the number.
   - To rerun old sequence, reset the seed

-Empirical notes:
+- Empirical notes:
   - keep track of your seeds (reproducability)
   - always reset your seed in the right place (war story: 2 years of work lost)

-Here is a very simpler random generator [(Lehmer, aka Park-Miller)](https://en.wikipedia.org/wiki/Lehmer_random_number_generator).
+- Here is a very simpler random generator [(Lehmer, aka Park-Miller)](https://en.wikipedia.org/wiki/Lehmer_random_number_generator).
   Lets just say that more complex generators are much more complex:

 ```lua
 Seed=937162211
 function rand(lo,hi)